 Several different types of therapy can help, including:

-- Interpersonal and social rhythm therapy (IPSRT), which focuses on establishing a structured routine to help people cope with symptoms.
+- Interpersonal and social rhythm therapy (IPSRT): This focuses on establishing a structured routine to help people cope with symptoms.

 - Cognitive behavioral therapy (CBT): CBT helps people challenge negative thoughts and replace them with more realistic, or objective ones.
 It can also increase a person’s awareness of their thoughts and emotional responses.
 This may help them track changes in mood, identify triggers, and recognize patterns of thoughts and emotions that might signal the onset of a manic or depressive episode, thus allowing them to prepare a plan to manage these symptoms.

 - Family-focused therapies: These therapies enhance communication with family members and to foster family support.